Gabriel Martinelli snatches last-gasp victory for Arsenal against Man City

 The home side harnessed that frustration during a period in the ascendancy but could not land an opening blow, with Raya again breathing a sigh of relief after flapping at a cross at the other end.

-Eyebrows were raised when Kovacic returned for the second half, while Arteta decided to bring on Martinelli for his first Arsenal appearance for five weeks after a hamstring issue.
+Eyebrows were raised when Kovacic returned for the second half, while Arteta decided to bring on Martinelli for his first Arsenal appearance for three weeks after a hamstring issue.

-The Brazil international injected new life into the Arsenal attack, with his fine cross nearly finding compatriot Gabriel Jesus before he drove straight down Ederson’s throat.
+The Brazil international injected new life into the Arsenal attack, with his fine cross nearly finding compatriot Gabriel Jesus before he drove straight at Ederson.

 The Gunners looked hungry but City always have the ability to hurt opponents, finding the back of the net in 55th minute.